PointyFluff/PointyFluff/README.md

 - 👻 Alignment ...
 Chaotic Neutral
 - 🏹 Class ...
 Ranger / Mage, Wild
 - 🌱 I’m currently learning ...
 Embedded Rust & NNs
-- 💞️ I’m looking to collaborate on ... whatever.
+- 💞️ I’m looking to collaborate on ... whatever
 - 📫 How to reach me ...
 Protonmail.com or Mastodon.world
+- 🧠 Words to live by ...
+Hello!
+I'm your mind.
+Sorry I haven't been around much but I'm easily distracted by shiny objects.

 <!---
 PointyFluff/PointyFluff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.